 Wayne resident, Mr. Starrs, commitment to developing youth began almost 40 years ago when he started coaching Youth Football in the Packanack Lake community of Wayne.
 As the local Boys and Girls Club grew, Coach joined the team.
 Every year, since 1978, Mr. Starrs volunteered his time for various levels of football squads, primarily at the Pee Wee level, and also served as football commissioner.
 In 1987, he was honored as the NJ Area Council State Volunteer of the Year.
 Mr. Starrs was one of the coaches selected as the USA Football Youth Coach of the year in 2006.
 In addition, he was elected to the Boys & Girls Clubs of New Jersey Hall of Fame.
 Mr. Starrs has volunteered his time as a member of the Board of Directors since 1986, serving in many capacities – president, vice president, as well as chairing the marketing and program committees.

 Coach Mike Starrs is devoted to enriching the community through the activities of the Boys and Girls Club.

-St. Joseph’s Wayne Hospital staff understands Coach’s commitment.
+St. Joseph’s Wayne Medical Center staff understands Coach’s commitment.
 With passion for St. Joseph’s “patients first” approach to service excellence and with dedication to the Healthcare System’s Mission and Values, St. Joseph’s staff truly enriched Michael Starrs’ healing process by fulfilling his wish to accept his award “in person” at the 18th Annual Boys and Girls Clubs of Northwest New Jersey Dinner Dance held in his honor.

 Community spirit is thriving in Wayne!